maczikasz/cu-thor/etc/docs/Design.md

 ### Resource control

-To control resource allocation linux control groups (chroups) can be utilized
+To control resource allocation linux control groups (cgroups) can be utilized

 For the required CPU, Memory, and DiskIO limits a new cgroup could be created per process using the cpu, memory and blkio controllers